Electrically Tunable Superconductivity Through Surface Orbital Polarization: Results

-{\it Results ---} The effect of the OR couplings is to induce an orbital polarization at the surface and to form chiral orbital textures in the Brillouin zone close to the Fermi level (Sect.
-V \cite{SM}).
-Moreover, the orbital polarization is generally associated to a configuration with non vanishing angular momentum components and thus it tends to reduce the superconducting OP amplitude (Sect.
-II \cite{SM}) assuming that the pairing interaction preserves inversion symmetry.
-Both interlayer electronic processes, i.e. $\lambda$ and $t_{\perp}$, allow for a transfer of orbital polarization into the inner layers of the superconducting films (Sect.
-IV \cite{SM}).
-Moroever, due to the symmetry of the orbital processes induced by $\lambda$, there is a drive to develop an orbital dependent phase of the superconducting OP.
-Such relation can be deduced by employing an orbital dependent gauge transformation at the layers which are involved in the $\lambda$ coupling.
-The combination of these processes indicates that the surface couplings can significantly alter the superconducting phase of the whole system.
+In this Section we present the phase diagram as due to the OR couplings and analyze the impact of the pairing interaction, the inter-orbital mixing and the inter-layer hopping.
+The effect of the OR couplings is to induce an orbital polarization at the surface and to form chiral orbital textures in the Brillouin zone close to the Fermi level (Appendix D).
+Moreover, the orbital polarization is generally associated to a configuration with non vanishing angular momentum components and thus it tends to reduce the superconducting OP amplitude (Appendix B) assuming that the pairing interaction preserves inversion symmetry.
+Both interlayer electronic processes, i.e. $\lambda$ and $t_{\perp}$, allow for a transfer of orbital polarization into the inner layers of the superconducting films.
+Further, due to the symmetry of the orbital processes induced by $\lambda$, there is a drive to develop an orbital dependent phase of the superconducting OP.
+This aspect can be deduced by evaluating and deducing the behavior of the inter-orbital superconducting OP when $\lambda$ and $\alpha_{OR}$ are the only orbital mixing terms.